Preparatory Year of Dutch

 You need no prior knowledge of Dutch before you can enrol but you do need basic knowledge of English as an intermediate language (required level: A2 of the CEF).
 The teachers will only speak English as a supporting language.
 All information is only available in Dutch and English.

 Once we have all application documents (see ‘3.
 Applications, registrations and payments’), we will send you an email in which you will be asked to have an interview with one of our staff members by MSTeams.
 We can then assess your command of English.
 You only have one opportunity to prove your level of English.
 There is no resit possible!
+We will also ask you a few questions on the Preparatory Year of Dutch and the programme you are going to follow after the Preparatory Year of Dutch.

 3. Applications, registrations and payments